Strong staff presence in King’s Birthday Honours list

 Associate Professor Paul Baker, a clinical anaesthesiologist in the Faculty of Medical and Health Sciences, is New Zealand’s leading authority on airway management, who has shaped clinical practice nationally and internationally.

-Baker was a foundation consultant anaesthetist at Starship Children’s Hospital, who has contributed more than 40 years as an airway management specialist and paediatric anaesthetist.
+Baker was a foundation consultant anaesthetist at Starship Children’s Hospital, and has contributed more than 40 years as an airway management specialist and paediatric anaesthetist.
 In 1996 he significantly advanced patient safety by creating AirwaySkills, the first training programme in the southern hemisphere teaching the management of difficult airways.
 Through AirwaySkills, he has personally trained more than 5,000 anaesthetists, emergency physicians and intensive care doctors.

 He founded the medical innovation company Airway Limited in 2006.
 He led the invention of ORSIM, a virtual reality bronchoscopy training simulator, now used in more than 40 countries and in prestigious medical universities such as Harvard, Oxford and Yale.
 In 2004 he led a team of 26 clinicians to successfully perform New Zealand’s first Ex Utero Intrapartum Treatment (EXIT) procedure, one of the most high-risk and technically demanding operations in modern medicine.